bjhend/browser-in-docker/README.md

 * Run `build` to create the Docker image
 * Run `start` to run container based on the image, opening a browser window
 	* Pass a host folder as argument to `start` to use that as download folder.
+	* Pass a second argument as name for the container.
+If given the container will be persistent, so you have to remove it manually or may restart it later.
 	* When a video won't play, try to set _Play DRM-controlled content_ in preferences/General
 * Sometimes update the image by running `update`